Stoops-ML/refers/examples/example1/readme_refers.md

 # Example 1
 This document demonstrates the `refers` library in action.

-Run `refers -r example1` in command prompt to output the file [readme_refers.md](readme_refers.md), which will convert the references using the requested tags.
+Run `refers -r example1` in command prompt to output the file [readme_refers.md](readme_refers.md), which will convert the referenced tag using the option.

 ## Demonstration
 The file [suvat.py](src/suvat.py) is a script that simulates linear motion.